WuggyCode/wuggy/documentation/home.md

 If using Wuggy in a Python environment sounds scary, there is no need to fear.
 This version of Wuggy comes with a [`classic` generation method](generators/wuggygenerator.html#generate-classic-examples), with defaults set exactly as they were in the legacy Wuggy version.

-**Frequently Asked Questions**

-I just want a few pseudowords for my stimuli.
+**I just want a few pseudowords for my stimuli.
 Do I really need to install Wuggy?
-Can’t you just give me some?
+Can’t you just give me some?**

 Downloading and installing Wuggy is painless and, with some Python experience, you'll have pseudowords within a few minutes.

-Ok, but what kind of pseudowords can I expect from Wuggy?
+**Ok, but what kind of pseudowords can I expect from Wuggy?**

 The list below shows Wuggy’s output using default settings for some English words with an increasing number of syllables.
 For each word, we show 5 generated pseudowords.